jarbisme/AlliantTestProject/README.md

 ## How to run the app
 Once you have downloaded the code, whether by cloning the repository or by downloading the .zip, open the folder in **Visual Studio 2022** or **Visual Studio Code** and press the key **F5** to run the project.

+The database will be populated with some data the app runs for the first time.

+**NOTE:** To use the app you will need to register an account.
+You can do that by clicking the "Register" button on the top right.

 ## Project Documentation

 ### Project Structure